urbanjost/M_intrinsics/docs/intrinsics.md

   The result of **findloc (array, value)** is a rank-one array whose element values are the values of the subscripts of an element of **array** whose value matches **value**.
-If there is such a value, the ith subscript returned lies in the range 1 to ei , where ei is the extent of the ith dimension of **array**.
+If there is such a value, the ith subscript returned lies in the range 1 to ei, where ei is the extent of the ith dimension of **array**.
 If no elements match **value** or **array** has size zero, all elements of the result are zero.